Zendro-dev/Zendro-dev.github.io/README.md

 Zendro consists of two main components, backend and frontend.
 The backend component has its [base project](https://github.com/ScienceDb/graphql-server) and a [code generator](https://github.com/ScienceDb/graphql-server-model-codegen).
 The frontend of SPA (Single Page Application) also has its [base project](https://github.com/ScienceDb/single-page-app) and a [code generator](https://github.com/ScienceDb/single-page-app-codegen).
 See the guides below on how to use Zendro.

-To see our contribute to our code please visit Zendro-dev on [github](https://github.com/Zendro-dev), where you can find the repositories for:
+To see or contribute to our code please visit Zendro-dev on [github](https://github.com/Zendro-dev), where you can find the repositories for:

 * [GraphQL server](https://github.com/ScienceDb/graphql-server)
 * [GraphQL server model generator](https://github.com/ScienceDb/graphql-server-model-codegen)